ajschumacher/so_tense_very_flow_wow/index.md

 ### The Simplest Neuron

 Let's build a "neuron" with just one parameter, or "weight".
-Often even these simple neurons also have an additional constant bias, but we'll leave that out.
+Often even these simple neurons also have a bias term, but we'll leave that out.

 The neuron's weight isn't going to be constant; we expect it to change in order to learn based on the "true" input and output we use for training.
 The weight will be a TensorFlow variable.
-We'll give that variable a starting value of 0.9
+We'll give that variable a starting value of 0.9.

 ```python
 >>> weight = tf.Variable(0.9)